Welcome to today's edition of the Rush 24-7 podcast.

 Then you add to that the fact that McCain, in pandering to the drive-by media, had to go out and attack the administration on an area in which the administration shows its strongest suit.

-The American people are behind well, the Republican base, let's just stick with them, uh, very much behind the president in this whole effort.
+Well, the Republican base, let's just stick with them, very much behind the president in this whole effort.

-Project U.S. power, go in and kick butt and show the world what we're capable of, and end this thing with a stunning victory.
+Project U.S. power, go in and kick butt and show the world what we're capable of and end this thing with a stunning victory.

 Charles Gibson reported encouraging news from Baghdad.

-The decision was made to redeploy thousands of U.S. troops from the Baghdad area from other areas of Iraq to secure the city and reduce the number of daily attacks.
+The decision was made to redeploy thousands of U.S. troops from the Baghdad area, from other areas of Iraq, to secure the city and reduce the number of daily attacks.

 Well, the numbers are preliminary, but it seems to be working.